-Telford abuse survivor: "I was trafficked and taken to flats'
+Telford child sex abuse survivor: There was a stream of men

 - Published

-A survivor of child sex abuse has spoken of how she was taken to flats and visited "by a stream of men."
+A survivor of child sex abuse has spoken of how she was taken to flats and visited "by a stream of men".

-Emily Vaughn spoke to an inquiry about abuse in Telford which concluded evidence of the crimes was ignored by authorities.
+Emily Vaughn spoke to an inquiry about abuse in Telford, Shropshire, which concluded evidence of the crimes was ignored by authorities for generations.

-The report, released on Tuesday, said more than 1,000 girls were abused over the years.
+Its report said more than 1,000 girls were abused and a lack of police action had "emboldened" the perpetrators.

-She questioned whether the inquiry would change anything but police have said work is taking place.
+She questioned whether the report would change anything, but West Mercia Police says improvements have been made.

-Ms Vaughn, not her real name and who is now in her mid-30s, said her grooming started when was 11.
+Ms Vaughn, not her real name and who is now in her mid-30s, said her grooming had started when she was 11.

 By the age of 14 or 15 she was introduced to older men and it progressed into sexual abuse.
 She and others were trafficked from her home in Wales across the country, including to Telford.